Choe Son-hui: First Vice Minister of Foreign Affairs

 Choe received a series of promotions in April 2019, becoming a member of the Central Committee of the Workers' Party of Korea and the State Affairs Commission (SAC).
 She was also elevated to first First Vice Minister of Foreign Affairs, likely replacing her former superior Kim Kye-gwan, who had not been seen in public since 2017.
 The promotion to SAC in particular has been interpreted as making Choe a very powerful foreign policy official and possibly signaling new impetus to talks between North Korea and the United States.
 Choe reports directly to Minister of Foreign Affairs Ri Yong-ho.

 Choe is the highest-ranking woman in the foreign ministry.
 She is one of a few women in holding such a high-level office in North Korean politics overall.
 With her appointment to First Vice Minister of Foreign Affairs, Choe became the highest-ranking female diplomat ever in the history of the country.
 Ralph Cossa, president of the Center for Strategic and International Studies's Pacific Forum, calls her "incredibly bright and apparently well-connected".
-Thae Yong-ho, top diplomat who defected in 2016 says: "Her credentials are excellent."
+Thae Yong-ho, a top diplomat who defected in 2016 says: "Her credentials are excellent."

+Minister of Foreign Affairs

+On 11 June 2022, Choe was appointed the minister of foreign affairs, becoming the first woman to hold the position.

+In December 2024, during the plenary session of the Central Committee of the Workers' Party of Korea, Choe was promoted to become a member of the WPK Politburo.